3 Bible verses to overcome insecurity

 I find when I spend time worshiping God and spending some quiet moments just sitting with Him, I gain a whole new perspective on what’s important.
 I am better able to choose how to use my limited time and energy.
 I don’t feel so driven to compete with the other wives and moms and ministry leaders.
 Spend 10 minutes every day this week simply worshiping God.
 Crank up the worship music if that helps.
 As you focus on the majesty and love of Christ, you will develop a heart posture that brings balance….and peace.

-How to fix negativity in marriage
+3 ways to stop negativity in marriage

 After many years of listening to couples in distress, I’ve learned something really interesting.
 There often seems to be a tendency for one or both spouses to make negative assumptions about the motivations of their mate or to jump to the most negative conclusions during communication!